How to: Understand and Circumvent Network Censorship

 This is an overview of network censorship, but it is not comprehensive.

-In this article, we’ll talk about understanding Internet censorship, who can perform it, and how it happens, before moving onto what you can do to get around it.
+In this guide, we’ll talk about understanding internet censorship, who can perform it, and how it happens, before moving onto what you can do to get around it.

 - The Cost of Surveillance